amd/ryzen-ai-documentation/docs/modelrun.rst

     session_options.AppendExecutionProvider("VitisAI", options);
     auto session = Ort::Experimental::Session(env, model_name, session_options);

-The key is 256-bit which is represented as a 64-digit string.
-The model now generated under cache directory is now unabled to be opened with Netron.
-There is a side effect as well, dumping would be disabled as dumping would leak out much information about the model.
+The key is a 256-bit value represented as a 64-digit string.
+The model generated in the cache directory cannot be opened with Netron currently.
+Additionally, there is a side effect: dumping is disabled to prevent the leakage of sensitive information about the model.

 *********************************
 Model Operators Assignment Report
 *********************************

-Vitis AI EP generates a file named ``vitisai_ep_report.json`` that reports the model operator assignments across CPU and IPU.
-This report shows device statistics like total number of nodes, number of nodes running on the CPU, and DPU.
-It also shows a list of all operator types in the model, the list of operators running on the CPU, and on the DPU.
-The report also shows the node statistics like input to a node, the operation applied, the output from the node, and etc.,
+Vitis AI EP generates a file named ``vitisai_ep_report.json`` that provides a report on model operator assignments across CPU and IPU.
+This report includes device statistics such as the total number of nodes, the number of nodes running on the CPU and DPU.
+It also presents a list of all operator types in the model, the operators running on the CPU, and those on the DPU.
+Additionally, the report includes node statistics, such as input to a node, the applied operation, and output from the node.

 .. code-block::